Panda-Ghost/notes-pre-gr.2/ENGL/thankyoumaamppt/test.md

 The word "dash" and the repeated use of "run" convey the author's excitement that the boy had a good chance of running, and the contrast with the actual action reflects the boy's inner desire for trust.

-From these examples, we see the author uses words with his own emotions or opinions to someone or something, like the hostility to the women and the excitement to the
+From these examples, we see the author uses words with his own emotions or opinions to someone or something, like the hostility to the women and the excitement to the situation where the boy can run.

 That makes this article has tones.
 These tones let us think about the gratitude and praise for the benevolence and kindness from other people.